Chart Color Schemes

 Cultural Diversity

-Middle Ridge's population showed above-average cultural diversity, with 20.6% born overseas and 15.5% speaking a language other than English at home.
-Christianity was the predominant religion in Middle Ridge, accounting for 66.1%, compared to 58.8% across Rest of Qld.
-The top three ancestral groups were English (27.8%), Australian (24.0%), and Irish (9.7%).
+Middle Ridge, surveyed in June 2016, exhibited above-average cultural diversity with 20.6% of its population born overseas and 15.5% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 66.1%, compared to 58.8% across Rest of Qld.
+In terms of ancestry, the top three groups were English (27.8%), Australian (24.0%), and Irish (9.7%).

 Frequently Asked Questions - Diversity